pyopenapi/pyswagger/docs/md/tutorial/render.md

 ## Rendering Random Requests for BlackBox Testing

 pyswagger could be used to generate random inputs to test your own APIs.
-Below is an example to demonstrate such use-case.
+Below is an example to demonstrate such use-case. (note: this sample requires [request](https://github.com/kennethreitz/requests) ready on your environment)

 ```python
 from pyswagger import SwaggerApp